ssss-sfu/2025-dreamhacks/README.md

-# 2024-chaoshacks
+# 2025-chaoshacks
-Website for SystemsHacks 2024 - ChaosHacks
+Website for SystemsHacks 2025 - DreamHacks

 ## Compiling SCSS
 To compile all the scss files in src folder into compressed single main.css file in build folder, do this: